marked42/learning-notes/javascript/javascript.md

 ### HTML Attributes and DOM Properties

-### HTML Attributes
+#### Standard and Custom HTML Attributes

 HTML attributes are defined by HTML source, all definitions inside HTML tag are atrributes.
+Each type of HTML tag has a set of built-in attributes, which is called standard attributes.
+Different type of HTML element has different standard attributes.
+All other attributes are custom attributes.

-When html source is parsed, corresponding DOM objects are generated accordingly.
-They can be manipulated with a set of functions.
+When html source is parsed, corresponding DOM object properties are created for standard attributes.
+And HTML attributes can be manipulated with a set of functions.

 ```javascript
 // manipuate single attribute by name